 - Dreams are a worthless jumble of nonsense (however interpretable by a good psychiatrist).
 Because psychotherapy becomes out of fashion, analyzing dream on the canapé, like Freud once did, is not regularly used anymore.

 - A dream reflects the physiological process going on while the body is asleep.
 This approach has been researched thoroughly, most of all by Vasily Kasatkin who collected data from all of his patients.
 Kasatkin was a psychiatrist working in several hospitals in and around Moscow.
-He analysed the data and wrote a book about it: A theory about dreams.
+He analyzed the data and wrote a book about it: A Theory of Dreams*.

 - I studied the tarot because of a dream I had.